 The bit that most people forget is a part of Las Ramblas.
 It doesn't really resemble the famous thoroughfare that people are used to.
 Lots of expensive cafes and shops adorn this part of the Ramblas.

 Rambla de Canaletes

-My favourite area is to the west of Rambla de Canaletes, with lots of alternative bars, cafes and shops.
+My favorite area is to the west of Rambla de Canaletes, with lots of alternative bars, cafes and shops.
 It is also home to a Carrefour grocery store and is the cheapest place in central Barcelona for you to stock up on basic provisions.